AYUSHs799/es335-assignment1/README.md

 ### Classification

-**QUESTION:** Preprocess the data, use the provided quantizer to reduce the dimensions and train a decision tree classifier to classify the videos among activities.
+**QUESTION 4 :** Preprocess the data, use the provided quantizer to reduce the dimensions and train a decision tree classifier to classify the videos among activities.
 Compare the performance of sklearn and your implementation in terms of accuracy and run-time. **[2 marks]** Use the file at `Mini-Project/Task2/video_classification.py` for your implementation.
 You may create helper function for your convenience.